 The Pi cryptocurrency will eventually be launched on the mainnet and will gain value.
 It will be traded on exchanges, used inside the Pi network’s social media environment (advertising & marketplace), eventually used to pay for goods and services outside Pi’s environment.

-One thing the developers made clear about Pi’s value is that it should not reach huge values (such as Bitcoin), so people will be more inclined to use it as a unit of exchange than a store of value.
+The developers made clear about Pi’s value because it should not reach huge values (such as Bitcoin), so people will be more inclined to use it as a unit of exchange than a store of value.

 Of course, people will be able to earn Pi even after the project airs by: